Jennifer Biasillo, DVM

 At home, Dr. Tremante loves to spend her free time hiking, practicing yoga, and spending time with good friends and loved ones.
 She is a volunteer for the Schuyler County Humane Society and Hospicare.
 Dr. Tremante lives in a farmhouse in Trumansburg with her two cats, Franklyn and Freddie.

 Dr. Yousey's Bio

 Dr. Elizabeth Yousey is originally from Welland, Ontario, Canada.
 While she was in high school, she had a student placement at a small animal clinic that solidified her passion for veterinary medicine, which she considers the perfect combination of her love of animals and her interest in biology and problem-solving.
 She attended the University of Guelph in Guelph, Ontario, Canada, and earned her Bachelor of Science degree in 2002.
 After college, Dr. Yousey went on to Ontario Veterinary College, where she earned her Doctorate of Veterinary Medicine in 2006.

 After practicing veterinary medicine for 10 years, Dr. Yousey joined the veterinary team at Veterinary Care of Ithaca in November 2016.
-She is a member of the American Veterinary Medical Association and the USDA National Veterinary Accreditation Program.
+She is a member of the American Veterinary Medical Association.
 Dr. Yousey’s professional interests include internal medicine, dermatology, preventive medicine, and pain management.